 - Dust mites.
 These microscopic pests are the No.1 indoor allergen.
-They thrive in warm, humid environments (bedding, upholstered furniture and carpeting).
+They thrive in warm, humid environments, such as bedding, upholstered furniture and carpeting.

 - Indoor dust and mold.
 Dust and mold allergens can come from a humidifier causing more harm than good.

 - Animal dander.
 Despite what you may hear, there are no hypoallergenic breeds of dogs or cats.
 People are not allergic to an animal's hair — they’re allergic to an allergen found in the saliva, dander (dead skin flakes) or urine of an animal with fur.

 - Cockroach droppings.
 Cockroaches are common pests whose droppings can cause environmental issues.

 TIPS TO HELP REDUCE ALLERGENS IN YOUR HOME

 There are a few suggestions you can try to help combat indoor allergens in your home:

 - Place dust mite cases on mattresses/pillows.

 - Vacuum carpets often, or replace carpet with hardwood floor, tile or linoleum.

 - Use a high-efficiency particulate arrestance (HEPA) filter vacuum.
 These filters are rated at least 99.97 percent efficient on particles of 0.3 microns in size.